-As well as meaning simply “to get dark,” you can use the verb endarken to mean “to obscure” or “to cast a shadow over” something.
+As well as meaning simply “to get dark,” the verb endarken can also be used to mean “to obscure” or “to cast a shadow over” something.

 The opposite of being divinely inspired is endemoniasm—namely, inspiration from a demon, or from the Devil himself.

 If you’re endoloured, then you’re consumed by grief.

 If something is ensnarled, then it’s tangled up in knots.

 An 18th-century word meaning “familiar to, or common to, everyone.”

 If you hate insects, you’re entomophobic.
 It’s one of a number of E-phobias in the language, including eophobia (fear of the dawn), epistolophobia (the hatred of receiving mail), eisoptrophobia (the fear of mirrors or reflections), and enetophobia (hatred of pins).

 When someone stops what they’re saying to go back and change a word to an even stronger one (as in, “I’m very happy—no, ecstatic—to be here”), that’s called epanorthosis.
 It derived from a Greek word meaning “correction.”